Facial recognition used to identify Lafayette Square protester accused of assault

 Any searches must be predicated on a crime or credible fear someone is in danger, he said.
 The searches are audited every three weeks to make sure the system is not being abused.

-The agencies that have access to NCRFRILS include the police departments in the D.C. area’s core counties and some cities, as well as Metro police, Bureau of Alcohol, Tobacco, Firearms and Explosives and the Justice Department.
+The agencies that have access to NCRFRILS include the police departments in the D.C. area’s core counties and some cities, as well as Metro police, the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Justice Department.
 D.C. police said they have opted not to use the system.
 There are roughly 60 people trained to use it across the region.

 Quinn said the system has generated nearly 2,600 leads, but he did not have figures for how many leads led to arrests.
 He said there have been no instances of the system falsely identifying someone that led to charges.

 He said the system has been useful in a number of cases.
-Following a bank robbery in Montgomery County last year, Quinn said investigators fed an image of a suspect from bank surveillance cameras into NCRFRILS and got a potential match less than an hour after the robbery.
+Following a bank robbery in Montgomery County last year, Quinn said, investigators fed an image of a suspect from bank surveillance cameras into NCRFRILS and got a potential match less than an hour after the robbery.

 National Guard officer says police suddenly moved on Lafayette Square protesters, used ‘excessive force’ before Trump visit

-Police officers staked out the man’s house and he came out wearing the same clothes he was wearing in the surveillance footage, Quinn said.
+Police officers staked out the man’s house, and he came out wearing the same clothes he was wearing in the surveillance footage, Quinn said.
 He was arrested.

 In another instance, an unnamed Northern Virginia man made what appeared to be suicidal comments in a Facebook group for veterans.
 He was identified by NCRFRILS using his Facebook image and referred for mental health counseling, Quinn said.

-“My fear is if it is taken away, we are back to relying on eyewitnesses and I really ask the rhetorical question: Is that better?”
+“My fear is if it is taken away, we are back to relying on eyewitnesses, and I really ask the rhetorical question: Is that better?”
 Quinn said, referring to research that shows eyewitness identification is often unreliable.
 “Far more people are misidentified by fellow community members than misidentified by a computer.”

 Two MWCOG committees composed of police chiefs and county and city managers approved NCRFRILS in 2017, said Steve Kania, a spokesman for the council.
 He said the meetings are not public because they discuss sensitive public safety information.